 - When you decide to sell the property, FIRPTA will withhold 15% of your proceeds until you pay capital gains taxes.

-TITLESHIP UNDER YOUR NAME VS A COMPANY – If you’re a foreigner with dreams of owning a piece of Orlando’s thriving property investment market, the Authentic Real Estate Team can help turn those dreams into reality.
+TITLESHIP UNDER YOUR NAME VS A COMPANY – If you’re a foreigner with dreams of owning a piece of Orlando’s thriving property investment market, the Orlando Homes For Sale can help turn those dreams into reality.
 But making your dreams real often involves making some big real-world decisions.
 What kind of titleship is right for your investment is one of them.
 Fortunately, we have the experience and insight to help you make a well-educated, confident decision, so you get the most out of your Orlando real estate investment.

 Find your dream home in Orlando